wacncontent/CustomizeTool/addCommentOutput/articles/stream-analytics/stream-analytics-connect-data-event-outputs.md

     ![graphic24][graphic24]

 >	[AZURE.NOTE] One should not explicitly create the dataset and table in the Power BI dashboard.
 The dataset and table will be automatically populated when the job is started and the job starts pumping output into Power BI.
-Note that if the job query doesn’t return any results, the dataset and table will not be created.
+Note that if the job query doesn't return any results, the dataset and table will not be created.
 Also be aware that if Power BI already had a dataset and table with the same name as the one provided in this Stream Analytics job, the existing data will be overwritten.

 *	Click **OK**, **Test Connection** and now the output configuration is complete.

+-->

 ## Using Azure Table storage for an output ##
 ---
 Table storage offers highly available, massively scalable storage, so that an application can automatically scale to meet user demand.
-Table storage is Microsoft’s NoSQL key/attribute store which one can leverage for structured data with less constraints on the schema.
+Table storage is Microsoft's NoSQL key/attribute store which one can leverage for structured data with less constraints on the schema.
 Azure Table storage can be used to store data for persistence and efficient retrieval.
-For further information on Azure Table storage visit [Azure Table storage](./articles/storage/storage-introduction.md).
+For further information on Azure Table storage visit [Azure Table storage](/documentation/articles/storage-introduction).

 ### Parameters ###